KanoComputing/kano-desktop-shell/README.md

  - `devMode`, Enables developer mode (DevTool options) (Default: `false`).
  - `menuTransform`, Function that will receive the shell menu and should return a modified version of it to add custom menu and menu items.
  - `windowOptions`, Any option that will be passed down to electron's `BrowserWindow` constructor.
+ - `userDataDirName`, _(optional)_ Change the name of the directory where user data will be stored.
+The location is platform-specific.
+Defaults to the app `name` as specified in `package.json`.

 Methods: